 What?
 You think just because you’re studying to become a veterinarian means you’re allowed anywhere near animals or other veterinarians?
 Or that being an English or communications major gives you the right to contribute to any form of publication?
 What’s next? music majors thinking we’re all cool with them singing in the shower?
 Am I on candid camera?

-Temptation may come in the form of new or increased opportunities at your current job.
+The temptation may come in the form of new or increased opportunities at your current job.
 Or, perhaps, it will show up as a freelance opportunity.
 Sometimes it may even disguise itself in the form of an entirely new job.
 But don’t be swayed.
 No good has ever come from supplementing book learning with practical experience.

 I hope by now you’ve fully realized that I was quite serious about you doing the exact opposite of everything I’ve just recommended.
-It is, of course (at least in most cases), in your best interest to maintain balance in your work/school/life life, not stress yourself out unnecessarily over minutiae, and seize opportunities for gaining valuable, relevant experience in your area of study.
+It is, of course (at least in most cases), in your best interest to maintain balance in your work/school/life, not stress yourself out unnecessarily over minutiae, and seize opportunities for gaining valuable, relevant experience in your area of study.
 That much almost goes without saying.

 Sometimes it’s easy to forget the, well, easy common sense stuff.
 To get so wrapped up in the day-to-day busyness that we isolate ourselves, sweat the small stuff, and completely miss/ignore/overthink the good opportunities that pop up.